Bucks trounce Hawks 125-91 to tie East finals at 1-1

 The series shifts to Atlanta for Game 3 on Sunday.

+Young committed eight turnovers in the first half alone.
+Milwaukee’s Khris Middleton agreed the Bucks’ aggressiveness made a difference.

+“That was a huge key from Game 1 to Game 2,” Middleton said.
+“Game 1, they were able to get whatever they wanted on the court.
+Trae was getting in the paint, throwing those lobs and getting everybody else involved.
+Tonight we wanted to set the tone and just make sure they weren’t going to be comfortable.”

-Brook Lopez scored 16 points for the Bucks, while Khris Middleton had 15 points, eight assists and seven rebounds.
+Brook Lopez scored 16 points for the Bucks.
+Middleton had 15 points, eight assists and seven rebounds.
 Antetokounmpo had nine rebounds and six assists.

 Danilo Gallinari had 12 points and John Collins and Cam Reddish each added 11 for the Hawks.